allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

   </tr>
 </table>

 As we see, another hypothesis proved to be true.
-We're not using virtual machine type with the best performance to price ration - T2D.
+We’re not using virtual machine type with the best performance to price ration - T2D.
-We're using N2 machine type.
+We’re using N2 machine type.

 Unfortunately T2D machines at the time of writing this article do not provide other CPU to memory ratio than 3 GB per 1 vCPU.
 It’s still better than 4 GB per 1 vCPU, but far from 1 or 2 GB per 1 vCPU.